 can my interviewer push me to answer personal questions? by Alison Green on November 9, 2011 First, a broken foot update, and then we’ll get to the question … I’m off the Percocet because it was making me dizzy and nauseous, and the pain has gotten reasonably bearable.
 I bought an amazing knee scooter like commenter Cheryl recommended earlier, and it has been revolutionary!
 I was hating the crutches (and really don’t have the upper body strength to use them with any degree of ease), and this scooter is pretty damn awesome.
 Anyone with a leg or foot injury should get one.
 And I got a second opinion today, and it looks like there’s a pretty high likelihood I’ll have surgery next week.
 (It’s a Lisfranc fracture, and those are quite nasty.)
 Also, people are really remarkably nice, which I’m learning all over again.
 Okay, on to the question.
 A reader writes: I’m am trying to transfer to another store with the same company I’m currently working for and have worked for for 8 years.
 I recently interviewed for a position in another state, and the HR manager pressed me for personal information.
 Before I even interviewed, she asked me why I wanted to relocate.
 I told her I simply wanted to move from the East Coast.
 She asked me why I could only work part-time, and I told her I wanted to go back to school.
 She then asked me what school I wanted to go to, and I told her I didn’t know yet.
 She wasn’t satisfied with these answers and continued to press me for more information.
 I feel none of this information is my employer’s business.
 It wasn’t like she only asked once, she continued to ask and ask, pressing and pressing.
 I finally had to stop speaking to her and file a complaint with her boss.
 I filed the complaint before I interviewed with her and a store manager.
 I was not given the position.
 What personal questions — aside from the main gender, age, race, etc. — are employers not allowed to ask?
 Did she do anything illegal or wrong?
 Do I have a claim against her or the company?
 Um, no. She didn’t do anything illegal, and it doesn’t sound like she necessarily even did anything particularly wrong.
 And of course you didn’t get the job after you filed a complaint with her boss.
 I wouldn’t hire someone who had filed a complaint before they were even working with me!
 It’s perfectly reasonable that an employer would want to know why you’re interested in relocating.
 They’re often looking for evidence that you’re likely to stay in your new city for a good long time.
 For instance, “I’ve always thought X had beautiful mountains” is less reassuring than “My family is in X” or “I used to live in X and always planned to move back when I could.”
 That doesn’t mean that “I’ve always thought X had beautiful mountains” is a deal-breaker, but they’re going to listen for how you talk about it and whether you sound like you know what you’re getting yourself into.
 It’s also reasonable to want to know why you’re looking for part-time work, and to know what schools you’re considering and why.
 They’re hiring a person, not a robot.
 When someone doesn’t work out in a job, it’s not always because of a skill set issue; it’s often because the person is flaky or has bad judgment or has a weak work ethic, or whatever.
 So yes, employers will probe around and ask questions designed to help them figure out what you’re all about.
 Honestly, the fact that you filed a complaint against her for trying to figure out who she’d be hiring, and that you’re now wondering if you have a legal claim against the company (!) — well, I’m sorry to say it, but I’d stay far, far away from hiring you.
 Look, I’m not saying that you should have to open your heart and soul to an employer and let them strip-search you and read your tax returns — you shouldn’t — but this was far from that.
 These were questions about your availability and your academic pursuits.
 Maybe they weren’t gracefully asked.
 Maybe she wasn’t particularly nice.
 I don’t know.
 But the questions themselves are 100% fine, and if you were confused about why she was asking them, the proper response was “Why do you ask?” not “I’m going to find a lawyer.”
-You may also like:is working from an armchair hurting my credibility?company is taking us to a musical mocking religion, custodian might be taking my food, and moremy boss refused to call an ambulance for an injured coworker { 115 comments }
+You may also like:is working from an armchair hurting my credibility?my boss refused to call an ambulance for an injured coworkermy boss told me that I smell { 115 comments }

 Joey* November 9, 2011 at 9:40 pm Why can’t kids figure this stuff out on their own?
 I mean if you ask yourself I would think you’d come up with something reasonably close to Alison’s response.
 If you’re going back to school you can’t be that naive.